Sugar Coating|Stages of Sugar Coating

 Note:

-• When shellac is used as a sealing material it results in increase in disintegration time on storage.
+• When shellac is used as a sealing material it results in an increase in disintegration time on storage.

 • Zein is a protein obtained from corn and it does not affect disintegration time on storage.